danybeam/Call-Down-Signal-Up/README.md

 ```

 Having Farm depend on Chicken and Chicken depend on Farm is what is called a circular dependency.
-Circular dependencies are not inherently bad (I personally don't like them but that's a personal opinion) the problem is that they can augment exponentially the number of classes that need to be checked/tested/fixed if one of the classes changes.
+Circular dependencies are very bad.
+The main problem is that they can augment exponentially the number of classes that need to be checked/tested/fixed if one of the classes changes.
+Additionally depending on how you write your `#include` statements your compilation may even fail.
 Following with the example above, if `Farm::AnnounceIClucked()` changes and takes more parameters, `Chicken::Cluck()` is forced to change to acomodate that.

 ### CDSU in Practice